 The PM{2.5} emission inventories for the Oakridge area for 2008 (Base Year) and 2015 (Attainment Year) were included in the Oakridge 2016 PM{2.5} Attainment Plan ("2016 Plan").
-The 2016 Plan was adopted by the LRAPA Board of Directors on November 10, 2016, approved and incorporated into the State Implementation Plan (SIP) by the Oregon Environmental Quality Commission (EQC) on January 18, 2017, and approved by the U.S. Environmental Protection Agency (EPA) on February 8, 2018 [83 FR 5537] effective March 12, 2018.
-Residential Wood Combustion (RWC) emissions from certified and non-certified woodstoves, fireplaces and pellet stoves were identified as the major source of PM{2.5} emissions on worst winter days contributing to violation of the national ambient air quality health standard (NAAQS) for PM{2.5}.
+The 2016 Plan was adopted by the LRAPA Board of Directors on November 10, 2016, approved and incorporated into the State Implementation Plan (SIP) by the Oregon Environmental Quality Commission (EQC) on January 18, 2017, and approved by EPA on February 8, 2018 [83 FR 5537] effective March 12, 2018.
+Residential Wood Combustion (RWC) emissions from certified and non-certified woodstoves, fireplaces and pellet stoves were identified as the major source of PM{2.5} emissions on worst winter days contributing to violation of the NAAQS for PM{2.5}.

-The principal components for development and documentation for the 2015-2035 Oakridge-Westfir PM{2.5} Maintenance Plan emission inventories have been addressed in this document, which includes stationary permitted point sources, stationary area (non-permitted) sources, non-road mobile sources (railroads), on-road mobile sources, and emissions summaries.
-Inventory years include review and confirmation (or updated revision) of the 2015 attainment year emission inventory as the new base year for the maintenance plan attainment year, and then the projected 2025-2035 emission inventories for the maintenance period.
+The principal components for development and documentation for the 2015-2035 Oakridge PM{10} maintenance Plan emission inventories have been addressed in this document, which includes stationary permitted point sources, stationary area (non-permitted) sources, non-road mobile sources (railroads), on-road mobile sources, re-entrained road dust, and emissions summaries.
+Inventory years include the 2015 emission inventory as the new base year for the maintenance plan, and then the projected 2025-2035 emission inventories for the maintenance period.
 The geographic boundary for each inventory is the Oakridge-Westfir NAA, as defined by the NAA boundary in the 2016 Plan.

-In this document the terms annual, typical season day, and worst-case day emissions are used to categorize the estimated emissions for a particular time period.
-The annual emissions are a total amount of emissions for the source category that occurred throughout the year, represented in tons per year (tpy).
+In this document the terms typical season day, and worst-case day emissions are used to categorize the estimated emissions for a particular time period.
 The typical season day emissions represent an average daily emission value occurring from November 1st through the end of February.
 This four-month time period is considered to be the PM season, and is when the PM standard is usually violated.
 The worst-case day emissions are the highest daily emissions estimated for the PM season, and represent a day during the PM season when emissions generating activity is at its highest.
-For emission inventory purposes, the worst-case day is equivalent to the 98th-percentile design value (DV) day.
 Typical season day and worst-case day emissions are represented in pounds per day (lbs/day).

 The emission calculation protocols are included in the supporting documents for the 2016 Plan, and the prior 2012 Oakridge-Westfir PM{2.5} Attainment Plan ("2012 Plan"), and are not duplicated here.
-The 2008-2011-2014 National Emission Inventories (NEIs) for Lane County were used as the starting point for calculating both PM{2.5} emissions and PM{2.5} precursor emissions for the Oakridge-Westfir PM{2.5} nonattainment area.
+The 2008-2011-2014 National Emission Inventories (NEIs) for Lane County were used as the starting point for calculating both PM emissions and PM-precursor emissions for the Oakridge-Westfir PM{2.5} nonattainment area.
 The initial Oakridge-Westfir emissions were estimated by applying appropriate emission allocation factors (e.g., relative population, housing, vehicle miles of travel, land area, etc.) to the Lane County PM{2.5} and precursor emission categories.
 The significant (and insignificant) source categories during the winter PM{2.5} problem season were identified in Appendix D-5 of the 2012 Plan.

-Secondary particulate is an overall very minor contributor to the Oakridge $PM{2.5}$ air pollution concentrations on worst winter days as summarized in both the 2012 Plan and the 2016 Plan.
-Each of the precursor groups (nitrates, sulfates, ammonia, and volatile organic compounds [VOC])) was determined in the 2016 Plan to be below the EPA Region 10 insignificance threshold of 1.3 ug/m3:
+Secondary particulate is an overall very minor contributor to the Oakridge $PM{2.5}$ air pollution concentrations on worst winter days as summarized in both the $2012 \, Plan$ and the $2016 \, Plan$.
+Each of the precursor groups (nitrates, sulfates, ammonia, and volatile organic compounds [VOC]) was determined in the $2016 \, Plan$ to be below the EPA Region 10 insignificance threshold of 1.3 ug/m3: